rijalghodi/flashcards/README.md

 - `/new-quiz` – form to create a new quiz
 - `/quizzes` – index of all quizzes
 - `/quizzes/:quizId` – page for an individual quiz

-## To Test

-- Create topics
-- Create quizzes
-- Visit the page for an individual quiz and flip the cards over